Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 });
 ```

 The `render` function returns the queries and additional helpers, such as the `debug` function.
-The [debug](https://www.native-testing-library.com/docs/api-main#debug) function is a very handy to print the rendering result.
-Use it if you are unsure what is being rendered with the `render` function.
+The [debug](https://www.native-testing-library.com/docs/api-main#debug) function prints the rendered React tree in a user-friendly format.
+Use it if you are unsure what the React tree rendered by the `render` function looks like.
 We acquire the `Text` node tagged with the `testID` prop by using the `getBytestId` function.
-For all avaiable queries, check the Native Testing Library's [documentation].
+For all available queries, check the Native Testing Library's [documentation].
 The `toHaveTextContent` matcher is used to assert that the node's textual content is correct.
 The full list of available React Native specific matchers can be found in the [documentation](https://github.com/testing-library/jest-native#matchers) of the jest-native library.
 Jest's [documentation](https://jestjs.io/docs/en/expect) contains every universal Jest matcher.

 The second very important Native Testing Library concept is firing events.
 We can fire an event in a provided node by using the [fireEvent](https://www.native-testing-library.com/docs/api-events) object's methods.
-This is useful for for example typing text in to a text field or pressing a button.
+This is useful for example typing text into a text field or pressing a button.
 Here is an example of how to test submitting a simple form:

 ```javascript
 import React, { useState } from 'react';